top of page

 Use the writers’ stories of growing up in West Virginia as a creative writing springboard

-Choose one of the following six writers and choose from the writing activities.
+Choose one of these eight writers, then choose from the writing activities.

 • 1.
 Irene McKinney grew up on a rural WV farm in Barbour County in the 1930s and 40s, when family farms. were common in West Virginia.
 She rambled the hills, spent hours in trees with books, picked sacks full of berries, took care of animals, hauled coal and water and slept in a house without heat.
 Her family was part a mountain farm culture, where neighbors knew each other and helped each other get the hay in or shuck corn or pull wagons out of ditches, etc. (Track 26).
 “I loved my life,” Irene said.
 She also said it’s very hard today to tell young people today why it was wonderful, especially young people who have never lived in a rural area or in the mountains.
 This activity helps you look at that life.